Angela Rippon: Television and radio

-When she was 21, Rippon began her television career at BBC South West in Plymouth in 1966, before becoming a reporter for BBC TV news.
+In 1966, aged 21, Rippon began her television career at BBC South West in Plymouth.
+She subsequently became a reporter for BBC TV news.
 Rippon first presented a national news programme on BBC2 in 1974.
-For a fortnight, she replaced newsreader Richard Baker – who was on holiday – on BBC One's Nine O'Clock News, and was offered a permanent newsreading role on that programme in 1975.
-Rippon was called by newspapers the first female television newsreader.
-However, ITN's Barbara Mandell predated her, having first appeared on the second night of ITV in 1955; Nan Winton was the first female BBC newsreader in 1960, and Mary Marquis had already been BBC Scotland's main newsreader for a few years.
+For a fortnight, she replaced newsreader Richard Baker – who was on holiday – on BBC One's Nine O'Clock News, and she was offered a permanent newsreading role on that programme in 1975.

+Rippon was described by some newspapers as the first female television newsreader.
+However, ITN's Barbara Mandell pre-dated her, having first appeared on the second night of ITV in 1955; Nan Winton was the first female BBC newsreader in 1960, and Mary Marquis had already been BBC Scotland's main newsreader for a few years.
 Rippon was the first female journalist to read the news regularly on national television.

 In an interview with The Guardian, she said: "You just become an automated autocue reader and if you've half a brain you want an opportunity to use it.
 When I read the Nine O'Clock News, I kept my brain active by working on programmes like Antiques Roadshow (which she briefly hosted in 1979), Top Gear and In the Country."
 Rippon was a guest in the 1976 Morecambe and Wise Christmas Show, first appearing behind a BBC newsdesk, then emerging to perform a high-kicking dance routine.
 Her appearance was so popular she made a cameo appearance in the following year's show, in which she was revealed to be one of a chorus line.
 Rippon later presented the long-running show Come Dancing.

 Rippon hosted the 1977 Eurovision Song Contest at the Wembley Conference Centre in London.
 She was the first presenter of BBC television's Top Gear, presenting the motoring programme from 1977 to 1979.
 Rippon appeared briefly on TV-am following its launch in 1983.
-After a much publicised exit from TV-am (with most of its other founder presenters), she worked as an Arts and Entertainments correspondent for WHDH-TV (then known as WNEV) in Boston, Massachusetts for a brief period.
+There was a much publicised exit from TV-am—the two women were sacked, and also later discovered that they were being paid much less than the men.
+At the time, working for commercial television was considered to rule out ever working again for the BBC; Rippon said later that she thought for a year that her television career was over: "What would I have done if it was the end of my career?
+I would have just picked up a camera and applied for jobs as a photojournalist again."
+She worked as an Arts and Entertainments correspondent for WHDH-TV (then known as WNEV) in Boston, Massachusetts, US for a brief period, winning an Emmy for a documentary she made, and was able to work in Britain again.